andregugliotti/docker-magento21/README.md

 After that, when you access the project site, I recommend updating composer modules.
 To do that:

 - on your terminal, navigate into the folder _docker-magento21_ and type the command `docker exec -it --user local dockermagento21_phpfpm_1 bash` to gain access to Docker container terminal as common user
-- then, at folder _/var/www/html_ type the command `composer update` to start the update process
+- then, at folder _/var/www/html_ type the command `composer install` to start the install process.
+You can use `composer update` if you want to update the system but it is recommended to run first a install, using the current collection of packages (which almost always works).
 - Magento will require an access key.
 To get it, you must visit Magento site and log in into your account.
 Then, go to Your Profile > Marketplace > Access Keys and generate a new access key.
 - The username is the first sequence of digits and the password is the second one.
 Just copy and paste from Magento site to Docker terminal
 - The last step is to generate the static content.
-To do that, on the same folder (the root of Magento, at Docker shell) type `php magento setup:static-content:deploy`.
+To do that, on the same folder (the root of Magento, at Docker shell) type `php bin/magento setup:static-content:deploy`.
 This will recreate all static content.
+- This version ships also the sample data.
+If by any reason sample data is not installed, then run this command: `php bin/magento sampledata:deploy` and after `php bin/magento setup:upgrade` to install sample data.

 If you have doubts about generating the access key, visit this [link](http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html).